wacoo/Hello-Microverse/README.md

 # Hello Microverse
-This repository the first project for Microverse Fullstack Web Deveopment.
-The repository is created on the process of learning about good documentation, commit message, readme file, use of linters and pull requests.
+This repository is the first project for Microverse Fullstack Web Deveopment.
+The repository is created on the process of learning how to create branch and pull requests.
 ## Built With
 ### Tech Stack
 HTML and CSS